Renddslow/omasom.com-2023/content/parents.md

 ### Housing

-Explore comfortable and affordable on-campus housing options for your child's stay at the school.
+Explore comfortable and affordable housing options for your child's stay at OSM.

 {{< /block >}}
 {{< /grid >}}